EOSChronicleProject/eos-chronicle/README.md

   chronicle-receiver will stop and exit.
 The deadline timer is not used if the receiver is paused by a slow consumer.

+* `enable-receiver-filter = true|false` (=`false`) if enabled,
+  activates output filtering on traces matching the `include-receiver` filters.

+* `include-receiver = NAME` If `enable-receivers-filter` is enabled, one or multiple `include-receiver` options specify the EOSIO account names that need to be matched in traces.
+The receiver looks for these names in receipt receivers of every action in trace, and outputs the trace only if at least one name matches.
+The smart contract executing an action is always receiving a receipt, so you can easily filter by contracts.
+Also in token transfers, normally payer and payee are receiving receipts.

+* `enable-auth-filter = true|false` (=`false`) if enabled, activates
+  output filtering on traces matching `include-auth` filters.

+* `include-auth = NAME` If `enable-auth-filter` is enabled, one or multiple `include-auth` options specufy the account names that are looked up in action authorizations.
+Only the traces matching at least one authorization will be included in the output.

+* `blacklist-action = CONTRACT:ACTION` This option defines action
+  names for specific contracts that are blocking the output of corresponding traces.
+Multiple (contract:action) tuples can be specified.
+By default, only `eosio:onblock` is blacklisted.

+If both `enable-receiver-filter` and `enable-auth-filter` are enabled, the output will include traces matching any of the filters.
+The blacklist has absolute precedence: regardless of filters configuration, if a transaction matches the blacklist, it is dropped from output.

 Options for `exp_ws_plugin`:

 * `exp-ws-host = HOST` (mandatory): Websocket server host to connect to;